Varun1943/TLMS-using-deep-RL/README.md

 hey all..!
 this repo is all about optimizing the traffic flow by ppo(an policy based method) escpecially in the peek hours of the day.. main features:
-1) single agent based (upon using multiple instances , throughput imporves).
+1) single agent based (upon using multiple instances , throughput improves).
 2) prioritizing the emergency vechiles.

 DEMO :